nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Hide the vent exit steam at the start and unlock at Attempt 5
+- [x] Add throwables in the toilet
 - [x] Make text system more robust?
 - [x] Remove canBePicked from parent Controller_Interactables script
 - [x] Improve the look at system to stop text scaling up when leaving an item or it disappearing while still looking at it